metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 Setting up an AWS integration via IAM Role is a four step process:

 1. Create a new AWS integration in CloudWisdom.
- - Optionally, define data filters for AWS elements to be included/excluded in CloudWisdomusing tags (key-value pair).
+ - Optionally, define data filters for AWS elements to be included/excluded in CloudWisdom using tags (key-value pair).
 2. Create a custom in-line policy for Cost Explorer API access.
 3. Create an IAM role in your AWS Console.
 4. Add your IAM Role's ARN to your AWS integration in CloudWisdom.